ethereum/remix-ide/docs/file_explorer.md

 File Explorer
 =============
 The File Explorer is for managing workspaces and files.
-There is also a context menu that pops up when you right click on a file or folder.
+This plugin also contains many shortcuts and commands.
+For a quick tour, right click on a file to get a pop-up menu and also check the hamburger menu at the top right of the plugin.

-To get to the File Explorer module - click the File Explorer icon.
+To find the File Explorer module - click the File Explorer icon.

 ![](images/a-file-explorer1a.png)